ALRA LAUNCHES A LINKLATER-BASED MFA ACTOR-TEACHER PROGRAMME

 Kristin Linklater’s voice methodology, known as Freeing the Natural Voice, will be at the core of this newly-imagined actor-teacher training programme.
 Branching out into Trish Arnold’s movement work and Michael Chekhov’s acting approach and with a special focus on Augusto Boal’s Theatre of the Oppressed, the programme offers a full experience of Applied Theatre Arts.

 Teacher-training is delivered as a practical skill.
-MFA candidates will choose in their second year a specialisation in either the discipline of becoming a Designated Linklater Teacher or an Applied Theatre Arts Practitioner.
+Qualified MFA candidates will be awarded Designated Linklater Teacher status upon graduation.

 For more details please go to the ALRA website: https://alra.co.uk/courses/mfa-linklater-teaching-practice-voice-and-theatre-arts